rojvv/notes-app/README.md

 ## Architecture

 The [front end](./app) is powered by React and [Lexical](https://lexical.dev).
-The [back end](./api) persists data in a PostgreSQL database, and powers a bot webhook at the same time.
+The [back end](./api) persists data in a PostgreSQL database, and hosts a Bot API webhook at the same time.

 ## Development